Scuba Diving In Australia

 The Rechereche Archipelago, an attractive stretch of islands, is located near the town’s coast.
 This is a wonderful place to snorkel alongside sea dragons, sea lions, and dolphins.

-Here's our Full Snorkel Guide
+Here’s our Full Guide to buying a Snorkel

 6. Albany, West Australia

 This diving paradise is found between the hills of Mount Melville and Mount Clarence.
 Divers and tourists must check out the marine life on display in Albany, West Australia.